emanguy/Curse-of-Strahd/Locations/Barovia/Overworld Features/Old Bonegrinder.md

   * Shouts "Begone!" if they don't want to buy the pastries.
 If the party doesn't want to leave at this point she calls her daughters down to fight.

 ## Third Floor
 > Dancing around a thinck wooden gear shaft in the center of this cramped, circular room are two ugly young women wearing silk shawls and gowns of stitched flesh.
-Long needles st
+Long needles stick out of their tangled mopns of black hair.
+The women cackle with glee.
+>
+> In a rotting wooden closet are three crates, stacked one atop another, with small doors set into them.
+Next to the closet is a heap of discarded clothing.
+A ladder climbs to a wooden trapdoor in the nine foot high ceiling.
+A moldy bed with a tattered canopy stands nearby.

+* [[Bella Sunbane]] and [[Offalia Wormwiggle]] are nasty and sing, dance, and tell each other bad jokes
+  * _Old Strahdsy's been a real pain in that Ireena's neck hasn't he?_
+  *